Army deployment to the Western Cape to cost R23.4m

 The deployment of the army in the Cape Flats crime hotspots will cost the state about R23.4m.

-President Cyril Ramaphosa has informed the National Assembly that he has employed 1,320 members of the SA National Defence Force for service in cooperation with the police for the prevention and combating of crime, maintenance and preservation of law and order within the Western Cape.
+President Cyril Ramaphosa has informed the National Assembly that he has employed 1,320 members of the SA National Defence Force for service in cooperation with the police for the prevention and combating of crime and to maintain and preserve law and order in the Western Cape.

-In the letter, dated July 17, and addressed to Speaker Thandi Modise, Ramaphosa reveals that the army would be deployed for a two-month period between July 18 and September 16.
+In the letter, dated July 17, and addressed to Speaker Thandi Modise, Ramaphosa revealed that the army would be deployed for a two-month period between July 18 and September 16.

-He revealed that the total expenditure to be incurred for the deployment is R23,391,351.
+He revealed that the total expenditure to be incurred for the deployment would be R23,391,351.

 The letter was published by parliament on Friday.